 - Tremors – Involuntary shaking is usually minimal but can be a problem.
 Tremors may indicate additional issues like dehydration or malnutrition.
 While tremors are a common withdrawal issue, medical help may be necessary for any underlying health conditions.

 - Depression – Mood can plummet during withdrawal.
-For depression that lasts longer than withdrawal, certain non-addictive medications can be prescribed.
 This is also true with severe anxiety.

 How to Handle Withdrawal

 Substance withdrawal can be extremely difficult to do without help.
 Certain detox programs can manage substance use disorder with the necessary medical options available.
-Drug detox can be managed with a variety of tools to make the experience more comfortable for those struggling with substance use disorder.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Handling withdrawal successfully means utilizing all the right resources.
 Therapy, counseling, meditation, medication, and group services can increase the size of a positive support network.
 With multiple outlets to find comfort, safety, and optimal health, individuals with substance use disorder can find help with dignity.

 Granite Recovery Center offers detox treatment for a variety of individuals.
 Individuals who are still under the influence are welcome to check in before they begin the detox phase.